OWASP/wrongsecrets/aws/README.md

 Note that you might have to do some manual cleanups after that.

+## Running Terratest

+Running Terratest requires Go version 1.21 and the modules installed.

+1. Run `go mod download`
+2. Run `go test -timeout 99999s`.
+The default timeout is 10 min, which is too short for our purposes.
+We need to override that.

 ## Terraform documentation
 The documentation below is auto-generated to give insight on what's created via Terraform.